Kuitar5/the-forgotten-lands/README.md

   - Super red crystal
   - Breakable boulder

-Forked from OpenGoal-Mod-Base :
+Forked from OG-Mod-Base:
-# OpenGoal-Mod-Base
+# OG-Mod-Base
 Serves as a base template for openGOAL mods that will be supported via [OG-ModLauncher](https://github.com/OpenGOAL-Mods/OG-ModLauncher).

 - Please ensure you are not committing copyrighted material to your repo (the `.gitignore` should help prevent this).
 - Generally speaking you should only be updating certain directories/files:
   - GOAL code (`/goal_src`)
   - Assets specific to the PC Port (`/game/assets/jak1/`, `/custom_assets/`)
   - The executable binaries (`/out/build/Release/goalc.exe`, `/out/build/Release/gk.exe`, `/out/build/Release/extractor.exe`)
   - Decompiler config (`/decompiler/config`)

+## Custom `nav-mesh`es In TFL

+TFL uses a different system for nav meshes from the one originally described below by Luminar Light.
+Instead of giving actors specific actor IDs and hardcoding cases in `custom-nav-mesh-check-and-setup`, there is a `*custom-nav-list*` in `tfl-nav-mesh.gc` along with a bunch of `nav-mesh` objects.
+The `*custom-nav-list*` maps nav mesh names that you use in the custom level JSON to the actual `nav-mesh`es.
+With an entry of `(crystalc-ice-cube *nav-crystalc-ice-cube*)` in the list for example, giving an enemy the `*nav-crystalc-ice-cube*` nav mesh is as simple as adding this lump to the entity: `"custom-nav": ["symbol", "crystalc-ice-cube"]`.

+The `custom-hacky?` field was also removed as it is no longer needed after adding some null checks to `recursive-inside-poly`.

+---

 ## Custom Navmesh Implementation and Example